Norda House, Male Refuge in Cornwall

-The Norda house project combines an outreach advice and support service, and a residential refuge for men who have experienced domestic abuse.
+The Norda house is a residential refuge for men who have experienced domestic abuse.

 The refuge itself consists of 5 units; one unit is a completely self-contained flatlet, and the other four bedrooms (one of which is en-suite) share a fully fitted kitchen, lounge, diner, two bathrooms, and a patio garden.
 At full capacity the project will be able to house 5 adults and up to 10 children.